Pilligrim/SmartMoney/README.md

 # SmartMoney
-WebService on the spring for accounting finance
+WebService on the Spring Boot for accounting finance